Reviving WIMP dark matter with temperature-dependent couplings

 For fermion DM, the $v_\eta$-dependent $\chi \bar{\chi} \rightarrow f\bar{f}$ annihilation is enhanced near the Higgs resonance, while the $v_\eta$-independent $\chi \bar{\chi} \rightarrow \eta h$ remains subleading.
 Here $h$ denotes the physical SM Higgs boson.
 For scalar DM, the dominant annihilation channels are $\phi \phi \rightarrow f \bar{f}$ which are controlled by $v_\eta$, while $2 \rightarrow 3$ processes like $\phi \phi \rightarrow \eta f \bar{f}$ remain phase-space suppressed.
-The details of DM cross-section and relic can be found in Appendix \ref{app:DM}.
+The details of DM cross-section and relic can be found in Appendix \ref{appen2}.
 We identify two benchmark points: one for fermion (BM1) and one for scalar (BM2) DM consistent with the observed relic and experimental constraints.
 The details of these benchmark points are given in table \ref{tab:BM_DM}.
 Due to the large VEV of $\eta$ at freeze-out temperature $T_f$, a large annihilation rate of DM leads to the required relic.
-However, the VEV of $\eta$ relaxes to a vanishingly small value at present temperature $T_0$, consistent with the experimental constraints from direct and indirect detection experiments.
+However, the VEV of $\eta$ relaxes to a vanishingly small value at present temperature $T_0$, consistent with the experimental constraints from direct and indirect-detection experiments.
 We also find the effect of entropy dilution at the end of the VEV restoring phase transition to be negligible on freeze-out relic of DM.
+It should be noted that our mechanism works even if the VEV of $\eta$ relaxes to the present value continuously via a second-order phase transition.
+However, the second step of such a two-step phase transition can be of first order generically due to the existence of a potential barrier even at tree level along the field direction \cite{Hammerschmitt:1994fn, Patel:2012pi, Inoue:2015pza, Blinov:2015sna, Ramsey-Musolf:2017tgh, Niemi:2020hto, Ghorbani:2020xqv, Benincasa:2022elt, Cao:2022ocg}.

 Fermion DM can lead to observable DM-nucleon scattering mediated by the SM Higgs.
 The corresponding cross-section is given by

 where $m_h$ is the SM Higgs mass, $f_n \approx 0.3$ \cite{Giedt:2009mr,Djouadi:2011aa} is the Higgs-nucleon coupling and $\mu_r = m_\chi m_n/(m_\chi+m_n)$ is the DM-nucleon reduced mass.
 The DM-nucleon scattering cross-section for scalar DM is